n150 n300 T3000 p100 p300c 60 min Validated

 frame_latents[i] = pndm_step(noise_preds[i], t, frame_latents[i])

-return [vae_decode(torch_vae, lat) for lat in frame_latents]
+return [ttnn_vae_decode(ttnn_vae, device, lat) for lat in frame_latents]

 CLIP encoding uses the text encoder bundled inside SD 1.4 — no separate download.
 Tokens are padded 77 → 96 to match the TTNN UNet's expected sequence length.